OanaGaskey/Lane-Lines-Detection/README.md

     line_img = cv2.HoughLinesP(masked_edges, rho, theta, threshold, np.array([]), minLineLength=min_line_len, maxLineGap=max_line_gap)
 ```

-When using the Hough Transform to find lines from coliniar pixels, `rho` and `theta` are defined to allow for some flexibility. `rho` as the grid resolution in pixels, is set to 2 pixels.
+When using the Hough Transform to find lines from coliniar pixels, `rho` and `theta` are defined to allow for some flexibility. `rho` as the grid resolution in pixels, is set to `2`.
-`theta` as the grid angular resolution in radians and I chose it to be one radian.
+`theta` as the grid angular resolution in radians and I chose it to be `1`.

-The minimum length is 10 pixels to consider that they form a line.
-The maximum gap between two segments of the same line is 5 pixels.
+The minimum length is `10` pixels to consider that they form a line.
+The maximum gap between two segments of the same line is `5` pixels.

 These lines are computed with the `HoughLinesP` function that applies the transform on the edges in the region of interest.
 Once the lines found, they are drawn over the original image for confirmation.